What types of business insurance does an electrical contractor need?

 Commercial auto insurance

-Commercial auto insurance covers a driver’s financial responsibilities if they cause an accident while behind the wheel of a business-owned or leased vehicle or work truck.
-Like personal car insurance, business auto insurance is a legal requirement in nearly every state.
+Commercial auto insurance covers an employee's liabilities if they cause an accident while driving a business-owned or leased vehicle or work truck.
+Like personal car insurance, business auto insurance is a legal requirement in nearly every state with mandatory minimum coverage amounts.

 Contractor tools and equipment insurance